ymcsoft/freertos-blink/README.md

 ## How to Build

+* Follow the instruction in https://embeddedcomputing.com/technology/open-source/linux-freertos-related/using-freertos-with-the-raspberry-pi-pico to set up the environment.

 * Configure **PICO_SDK_PATH** environment variable to point to Pico SDK
 * Create a build directory
 ```bash